-The purpose of this policy is to provide for compliance with federal and state law and regulations and university policy governing the security and confidentiality of electronic information.
+The purpose of this policy is to provide for compliance with federal and state law and regulations and university policy governing the security and confidentiality of Institutional Information.

 The policies and procedures that regulate Authorized Users’ ability or means necessary to read, write, modify, or communicate data or information or otherwise use any Institutional Information.

 The degree to which data or information is not available or disclosed to unauthorized persons or processes.
 The degree of confidentiality afforded to different types of information will vary in accordance with the requirements of federal and state laws, University policy, contract, or community practice.

 Unauthorized (actual or suspected) access, use, disclosure, modification, or destruction of Institutional Information in violation of University policy.

 An entity that must comply with HIPAA.
 The term Covered Entity refers to health care providers, health plans, and health care clearing houses that perform a covered service and transmit data electronically.

-The UCSF Minimum Security Standards for Institutional Information are required to protect all UCSF IT Resources.
-Development of these standards is the responsibility of the Information Security Committee.
-Their implementation is the joint responsibility of Technical Support Providers and Authorized Users.
-Departmental Officials and IT are responsible for assuring that the minimum standards are implemented within their sphere of influence.
-The minimum standards shall be reviewed and modified by the Committee on IT Security as needed to respond to emerging technologies and organization changes.
-(Addendum B)
+The UCSF Minimum Security Standards for Electronic Information Resources are required to protect all UCSF Institutional Information and IT Resources.
+Development and maintenance of these standards is the responsibility of the Committee on IT Security (CITS).
+Roles as described in Addendum A, UCSF Roles and Responsibilities for Securing Electronic Information Resources are responsible for assuring that the standards are implemented within their sphere of influence.
+The standards shall be reviewed and updated by CITS as needed to respond to emerging technologies, threats, and organization changes.

 The attempted or successful unauthorized access, use, disclosure, modification, or destruction of Institutional Information in violation of University policies.

 Any action by an individual or application that may result in a security incident and compromise the confidentiality, integrity, or availability of data.
-Threats that could breach confidentially include, but are not limited to, unauthorized intrusions, malicious misuse, inadvertent compromise, viruses, or the loss or theft of a computing device that contains restricted or sensitive information, or any incident in which a user either directly or by using a program performs functions for which they do not have authorization.
+Threats that could breach confidentially include, but are not limited to, unauthorized intrusions, malicious misuse, inadvertent compromise, malware, the loss or theft of a computing device that contains Institutional Information, or any incident in which a user either directly or through technology performs functions for which they are not authorized.